UKCloud/documentation/articles/portal/ptl-how-use-api.md

 ## Overview

 The UKCloud Portal API enables you to interact programmatically with your UKCloud environment.
-For example, you can use API calls to create, manage and monitor Service Requests and view information about the components of your environment.
+For example, you can use API calls to view information about the components of your environment.

 This guide shows you how to use the API by providing a worked example that steps through the process of creating a new virtual data centre (VDC).